rollup/rollup/docs/01-command-line-reference.md

 This will not throw an error if one of the entry point files is not available.
 Instead, it will wait until all files are present before starting the build.
 This is useful, especially in watch mode, when Rollup is consuming the output of another process.

+#### `--stdin=ext`

+Specify a virtual file extension when reading content from stdin.
+By default, Rollup will use the virtual file name `-` without an extension for content read from stdin.
+Some plugins, however, rely on file extensions to determine if they should process a file.
+See also [Reading a file from stdin](guide/en/#reading-a-file-from-stdin).

 #### `--no-stdin`

 Do not read files from `stdin`.
-Setting this flag will prevent piping content to Rollup and make sure Rollup interprets `-` as a regular file name instead of interpreting this as the name of `stdin`.
+Setting this flag will prevent piping content to Rollup and make sure Rollup interprets `-` and `-.[ext]` as a regular file names instead of interpreting these as the name of `stdin`.
 See also [Reading a file from stdin](guide/en/#reading-a-file-from-stdin).

 ### Reading a file from stdin